pnp/blog/content/office-add-ins-community-call/2024-07-10/index.md

 **Not related to compliance or certification but my question relates to Copilot for M365 and the new add-in platform: Will the new add-in platform allow customizations to Copilot or are the two completely different things.
 If so, how can we work with Copilot in our add-ins?**

-We are investigating scenarios for how Copilot and Office Add-ins could work together, but have no public plans to share at this time.
-If there are scenarios or functionality you'd like to suggest, please let us know through the [feedback channel](https://aka.ms/m365dev-suggestions).
+We are investigating scenarios for how Copilot and Office Add-ins could work together but have no public plans to share at this time.
+If there are scenarios or functionality you'd like to suggest, please let us know through the [Microsoft 365 Developer Platform Ideas forum](https://aka.ms/m365dev-suggestions).

 ## Call to action